jcbhmr/bikeshed-builder/README.md

 poe test
 ```

-This entire project hinges on 1) getting the `bikeshed` PyPI package to properly install, 2) creating a wrapper script that invokes the bikeshed CLI, and then 3) properly wrapping all that up with PyInstaller, There's also 4) get it to build on GitHub Actions.
+This entire project hinges on 1) getting the `bikeshed` PyPI package to properly install, 2) creating a wrapper script that invokes the bikeshed CLI, and then 3) properly wrapping all that up with PyInstaller.
+There's also 4) get it to build on GitHub Actions and 5) uploading the public release artifacts.